Sergey8193/test3/README.md

 Report folder: ```target/allure-results```

-When using the "browser" system property in a non-parameterized test, the test will be executed for the specified browser List of supported "browser" values: ```'chrome', 'yandex', 'edge', 'firefox' ```
+When using the "browser" system property in a non-parameterized test, the test will be executed for the specified browser.
+List of supported "browser" values: ```'chrome', 'yandex', 'edge', 'firefox' ```

 For example (```mvn clean test -Dtest=OrderHistoryPageTest -Dbrowser=edge```)